wghost/UPKUtils/doc/PatchUPK_Readme.txt

 UPDATE_REL key allows to switch relative offset auto-update on and off.
 Default behavior is off.
 UPDATE_REL=TRUE forces Patcher to update relative offset after each write operation.
-UPDATE_REL=FALSE tells Patcher to keep relative offset intact.
+UPDATE_REL=FALSE tells Patcher to keep relative offset unchanged.

 -----------------------------------------------------------------------------------------------------------------
     Optional keys
 -----------------------------------------------------------------------------------------------------------------

-MOD_NAME, AUTHOR and DESCRIPTION keys are used to provide author and mod information and may be used as mod's readme.
+MOD_NAME, AUTHOR and DESCRIPTION keys are used to provide author and mod information and can be used as mod's readme.

 -----------------------------------------------------------------------------------------------------------------
     Loading a package
 -----------------------------------------------------------------------------------------------------------------

-GUID key adds specified GUID to allowed GUIDs list.
+GUID key adds the GUID to list of allowed GUIDs.
 Example:
 GUID=3F3B9C3140E45D9C8E92AFABF2746525:XComStrategyGame.upk
-GUID value must correspond with the output of ExtractNameLists program!
-You may add multiple GUIDs for the same package and multiple GUIDs for multiple packages.
-Use GUID key before you load a package with UPK_FILE key!
+GUID value should correspond with the output of ExtractNameLists program!
+You can add multiple GUIDs for the same package and multiple GUIDs for multiple packages.
+Declare allowed GUIDs before you start loading a package!

 UPK_FILE key loads a package.
 Example:
 UPK_FILE=XComGame.upk
-Patcher opens the specified package, reads its header info, reconstructs full object names and additional info for "smart" patching operations, so this command may take a while to complete.
-If specified package is already opened, patcher will not try to re-open it.
+Patcher opens the package, reads its header info, reconstructs full object names and additional info for "smart" patching operations, so this command may take a while to complete.
+If the package is already opened, patcher will not try to re-open it.

 -----------------------------------------------------------------------------------------------------------------
     Setting a scope
 -----------------------------------------------------------------------------------------------------------------

-There currently are four different scopes:
+There currently are five different scopes:
 - Package
 - Name Table Entry
 - Import Table Entry
 - Export Table Entry
-- Object: serialized data, referenced in Export Table Entry
+- Object: serialized data referenced in the Export Table Entry

-OFFSET key sets a scope to entire package, excluding first 8 bytes, as changing package signature and version is not allowed.
-Offset sets write pointer to specified ABSOLUTE file offset (i.e. from the very beginning - 0 byte).
+OFFSET key sets the scope to an entire package (excluding first 8 bytes as changing package signature and version is not allowed).
+The key sets a stream position to an ABSOLUTE file offset (i.e. from the very beginning - byte 0).
-You may use dec and hex value representation.
+You can use dec and hex value representation.
 OFFSET=0xA1B2
 OFFSET=12345

-NAME_ENTRY, IMPORT_ENTRY and EXPORT_ENTRY keys set scope to specified table entry: unique name for NAME_ENTRY and full object name for IMPORT_ENTRY and EXPORT_ENTRY:
+NAME_ENTRY, IMPORT_ENTRY and EXPORT_ENTRY keys set the scope to a table entry: name entry for NAME_ENTRY and object entry for IMPORT_ENTRY and EXPORT_ENTRY:
-NAME_ENTRY=GetAltWeapon
-IMPORT_ENTRY=XComGame.XComGameInfo.PerkContents
-EXPORT_ENTRY=XGStrategyAI.GetAltWeapon
+NAME_ENTRY=GetAltWeapon // use unique name here
+IMPORT_ENTRY=XComGame.XComGameInfo.PerkContents // use full object name here EXPORT_ENTRY=XGStrategyAI.GetAltWeapon // use full object name here

-OBJECT key sets the current scope to specified export object:
+OBJECT key sets the scope to an export object:
 OBJECT=XGStrategyAI.GetAltWeapon
-Value of this key may be used with specifiers:
+This key has specifiers:
 OBJECT=XGStrategyAI.GetAltWeapon:KEEP
 OBJECT=XGStrategyAI.GetAltWeapon:MOVE
 OBJECT=XGStrategyAI.GetAltWeapon:AUTO
 OBJECT=XGStrategyAI.GetAltWeapon:INPL
 If specifier is empty, KEEP is assumed.
-KEEP provides a most safest behavior: write operations will be performed inside specified scope only.
-It means, if data chunk exceeds object's size, write operation will fail.
+KEEP provides the most safest behavior: write operations will be performed inside the scope only.
+It means, if a data chunk exceeds object's size, write operation will fail.
-MOVE specifier forces object data move before applying any changes.
+MOVE specifier forces moving object's data before applying any changes.
 AUTO specifier allows program to auto-move/resize object when needed.
 INPL specifier works similar to AUTO, but resizes object in-place instead of moving it.
-Note that modifiers themselves do not make any changes: they work when you start to write actual data.
+Note that specifiers themselves do not make any changes: they work when you start to write actual data.

 -----------------------------------------------------------------------------------------------------------------
     Setting a relative offset
 -----------------------------------------------------------------------------------------------------------------

-REL_OFFSET key is used to set relative offset inside current scope.
+REL_OFFSET key is used to set a relative offset inside the scope.
 Example:
 REL_OFFSET=0x30
 REL_OFFSET=48

 -----------------------------------------------------------------------------------------------------------------
-    Finding the binary data
+    Finding a binary data
 -----------------------------------------------------------------------------------------------------------------

-FIND_HEX key is used to find specified data and set the relative offset to the beginning of that data:
+FIND_HEX key is used to find the data and set a relative offset to the beginning of that data:
 FIND_HEX=0A 0B 12 34
-Value of FIND_HEX is a space-separated hex-represented bytes string.
-You may use comments and multiline strings inside FIND_HEX value.
+The value of FIND_HEX is a space-separated hex-represented string of bytes.
+You can use comments and multiline strings inside FIND_HEX value.

-Since v.3.2 FIND_HEX can be used with modifiers: BEG and END.
+FIND_HEX has two specifiers: BEG and END.
 Examples:
 FIND_HEX=0A 0B 12 34:BEG
 FIND_HEX=0A 0B 12 34:END
-Using BEG will set current offset to the beginning of search string and using END will set the offset to the end of search string.
-If no modifier is present, BEG is assumed.
+Using BEG will set the offset to the beginning of the search string and using END will set the offset to the end of it.
+If no specifier is present, BEG is assumed.

-WARNING!
-Since v.3.2 FIND_HEX no longer sets temporary scope!
-It sets current offset only, as the very first version did!

 -----------------------------------------------------------------------------------------------------------------
-    Writing the binary data
+    Writing a binary data
 -----------------------------------------------------------------------------------------------------------------

-MODDED_HEX key is used to write specified data at current offset inside current scope.
-Value is the same as for
+MODDED_HEX key is used to write the data at relative offset inside current scope.
+The value is the same as for
-FIND_HEX: space-separated hex-represented bytes string, may be multiline, may use comments.
+FIND_HEX: space-separated hex-represented string of bytes, can be multiline, can use comments.
 MODDED_HEX=0A 0B 12 34
 If AUTO or MOVE object specifier is used, program will attempt to auto-expand current object to fit MODDED_HEX data.
-Auto-expand works for export object serial data only, table entries won't be expanded.
+Auto-expand works for export object's serial data only, table entries won't be expanded.

 MODDED_FILE key is used to read modded binary data from separate file.
 MODDED_FILE=path-to-file.ext

 MODDED_FILE is considered a total replacement for current scope: i.e. it should contain full object data.
 It is also required to use Full.Object.Name.ext pattern for file name, so program could auto-set scope, based on file name.
-Object data files must use .Type as their extension and table entries must use .NameEntry, .ImportEntry and .ExportEntry respectively.
+Object data files should use .Type as their extension and table entries should use .NameEntry, .ImportEntry and .ExportEntry respectively.
 Examples:
 MODDED_FILE=XGStrategyAI.GetAltWeapon.Function
 MODDED_FILE=GetAltWeapon.NameEntry
 MODDED_FILE=XComGame.XComGameInfo.PerkContents.ImportEntry
 MODDED_FILE=XGStrategyAI.GetAltWeapon.ExportEntry
 You can use the same specifiers as for OBJECT key with MODDED_FILE key, although they will work for objects only and will be ignored for table entries.
-After successful patching, current scope will be set to specified object.
-Since modded file contains an object replacement code, export object data will be resized (expanded or shrunk) accordingly if AUTO or MOVE modifier is set.
+After successful patching current scope will be set to the object.
+Since modded file contains an object replacement code, export object data will be resized (expanded or shrunk) accordingly if AUTO or MOVE specifier is set.

 BYTE, FLOAT, INTEGER and UNSIGNED keys are used to set corresponding values.
 BYTE value is unsigned dec or hex represented 1-byte value.
 FLOAT and INTEGER are signed dec-represented 4-byte values.
 UNSIGNED is unsigned dec or hex represented 4-byte value.

-NAMEIDX key is used to write UNameIndex 8-byte value, determined by specified name.
+NAMEIDX key is used to write UNameIndex 8-byte value determined by the name.
 Example:
 NAMEIDX=GetAltWeapon

-OBJIDX key is used to write UObjectReference 4-byte signed value, determined by object's full name.
+OBJIDX key is used to write UObjectReference 4-byte signed value determined by the full name.
 Example:
 OBJIDX=XGStrategyAI.GetAltWeapon

 -----------------------------------------------------------------------------------------------------------------
     Modifying object table entry
 -----------------------------------------------------------------------------------------------------------------

-RENAME key is used to rename an entry in NameTable:
+RENAME key is used to rename an entry in the Name Table:
 RENAME=GetAltWeapon:#GetPodProgs
-Changing entry size is not allowed, so new name length must be equal to old name length.
-After successful renaming, current scope will be set to new Name Table name.
+Changing entry size is not allowed, so new name length should be equal to old name length.
+After successful renaming current scope will be set to new Name Table name.

-If entry is already renamed, program will just set current scope to it and continue patching.
+If entry is already renamed program will just set current scope to it and continue patching.

 -----------------------------------------------------------------------------------------------------------------
     Expanding a function
 -----------------------------------------------------------------------------------------------------------------

-EXPAND_FUNCTION is a key, used to expand functions:
+EXPAND_FUNCTION key is used to expand functions:
 EXPAND_FUNCTION=XGStrategyAI.GetPossibleAliens:5828
-It will expand function code by adding 0B (nop) tokens and modifying serial and memory size accordingly and set current scope to specified object after successful patching.
-If function already has specified size, it will do nothing.
+It will expand function code by adding 0B (nop) tokens and modifying serial and memory size accordingly and set current scope to the object after successful patching.
+If function already is of requested size, it will do nothing.
 EXPAND_FUNCTION will also expand other objects by simply appending zeroes to the end of object data (for backward- compatibility reasons).

 EXPAND_UNDO key is used to undo move/expand operation:
 EXPAND_UNDO=XGStrategyAI.GetAltWeapon
-As move/expand operation keeps original data in place, EXPAND_UNDO simply restores ExportTable references to the old data.
+As move/expand operation keeps original data in place, EXPAND_UNDO simply restores ExportTable references.
 No other changes are made and no "garbage" (expanded object binary) is collected.
 Used mostly for uninstall purposes.

 -----------------------------------------------------------------------------------------------------------------
     Section-style patching
 -----------------------------------------------------------------------------------------------------------------

-Some time ago I decided that sections are bulky and may be easily replaced with keys, while keeping all functionality.
-But for the sake of backward-compatibility (and because IDIC matters!) program still supports sections.
+All the keys can also be written as sections (for compatibility reasons and because IDIC matters).

-[MODDED_HEX] section is equal to MODDED_HEX key.
+[MODDED_HEX] section is an equivalent of MODDED_HEX key.
 Example:
 [MODDED_HEX]
 AB CD 12 34
-You may use [/MODDED_HEX] to visually mark section end, but it is purely optional.
+You can use [/MODDED_HEX] to visually mark section end, but it is purely optional.

-[FIND_HEX] (with optional [/FIND_HEX]) is equal to FIND_HEX key.
+[FIND_HEX] (with optional [/FIND_HEX]) is an equivalent of FIND_HEX key.

 -----------------------------------------------------------------------------------------------------------------
     Find-and-replace (FNR) style patching (UPKModder compatibility)
 -----------------------------------------------------------------------------------------------------------------

-Since v.3.2 BEFORE_HEX and AFTER_HEX are considered a unique commands and behave similar to those of UPKModder.
+BEFORE_HEX and AFTER_HEX are unique commands that behave similar to those of UPKModder.

-[BEFORE_HEX] (with optional [/BEFORE_HEX]) will set current scope to search string.
+[BEFORE_HEX] (with optional [/BEFORE_HEX]) sets current scope to search string.

 [AFTER_HEX] (with optional [/AFTER_HEX]) string is considered a replacement for BEFORE_HEX string and can not be used without calling BEFORE_HEX first.

-If FNR operation is performed within export object scope, it will respect OBJECT key modifiers: for KEEP it will require AFTER_HEX data length be equal to BEFORE_HEX data length and for AUTO and MOVE it will auto-expand (or shrink) BEFORE_HEX scope to fit AFTER_HEX data.
-Program will auto-adjust script serial size for objects with scripts (functions and states), but it won't do anything about script memory size, as it doesn't know anything about it (see "Using pseudo-code" section below for pseudo-code version which does calculate and rewrite both serial and memory sizes).
+If FNR operation is performed within export object scope it will respect OBJECT key specifiers: for KEEP it will require AFTER_HEX data length be equal to BEFORE_HEX data length and for AUTO and MOVE it will auto-expand (or shrink) BEFORE_HEX scope to fit AFTER_HEX data.
+Program will auto-adjust script serial size for objects with scripts (functions and states), but it won't do anything about script memory size as it doesn't know anything about it (see "Using pseudo-code" section below for pseudo-code version which does calculate and rewrite both serial and memory sizes).